SAP-samples/teched2022-IN280/exercises/ex3/readme.md

 # Exercise 3 - End-to-end monitoring of an integration scenario

-In this exercise, we will focus on monitoring integration scenarios end-to-end leveraging the Integration & Exception Monitoring of SAP Cloud ALM for Operations.
-Get experience with the monitoring of a prepared integration scenario *ExternalWorkforce* that spans the cloud applications *SAP Fieldglass* and  *SAP 4HANA Cloud*.
-You will monitor the exchanged messages and check alerts for failed messages.
+In this exercise, we will focus on end-to-end monitoring of an integration scenarios leveraging the Integration & Exception Monitoring of SAP Cloud ALM for Operations.
+Get experience with the monitoring of a prepared integration scenario *ExternalWorkforce* that span across the cloud applications *SAP Fieldglass* and  *SAP 4HANA Cloud*.
+You will be able to monitor the exchanged messages and check alerts for failed messages as well.

 #### Prerequisites:
 - You are logged in to [SAP Cloud ALM](https://teched22-cloudalm-003.eu10.alm.cloud.sap/launchpad#Shell-home)